ChileBob/Zatsuma/INSTALL.md

 ## You now have to configure your apache2 webserver, this assumes you do not have any websites installed on your machine.

-	Confirm your webserver is running by visiting http://127.0.0.1 (you should see a 'Default Page')
+	Confirm your webserver is running by visiting http://127.0.0.1 (you should see the 'Apache2 Ubuntu Default Page')

+	IMPORTANT: If your webserver is already set up to do something else DONT DO THIS - it replaces EVERYTHING !

+	You need to do the following with 'sudo' access, so type 'CTRL-D' to exit back to your regular account.

 	Now do the following :-

-	cd /var/www
-	sudo cp -r /home/Zatsuma/webserver/html html
+	sudo cp -r /home/zatsumaZatsuma/webserver/html /var/www
-	sudo cp -r /home/Zatsuma/webserver/cgi-bin .
+	sudo cp -r /home/zatsuma/Zatsuma/webserver/cgi-bin .

 	Now you have to edit the webserver configuration :-